ismaelg21/coraz7-matrix-switch-controller/README.md

 Once you've run .tcl script in Vivado, generate bitstream and export .xsa file to build the platform in Vitis.

 The main.c contains a user interface (via SSH) to write commands to the ADGS1409 (SW_DATA register).
-The user will be able to select both master and channel for the ADGS1409 four at a time.
+The user will be able to select which SPI interface on the CoraZ7 and the channel they wish to switch to in the ADGS1409.